pkibenge/pkibenge.github.io/about/index.md

 I am passionate about technology and the positive impact it can have on our individual lives and on society as a whole.
 I love teaching and sharing my computer science knowledge and skills with anyone interested in learning especially youth and underrepresented communities in tech.
 I am currently completing my final year of studies at the [University of Prince Edward Island][upei] in Charlottetown, PE, Canada and will be graduating May 2019 with a BSc.
 Honours in Computer Science with a Minor in Mathematics and Co-operative Education Distinction.

 Here you will be able to keep up with my current thoughts and projects.
-I'm alway interested for connecting and collaborating so please feel free to reach out and thanks for stopping by!
+I'm alway interested in connecting and collaborating with like minded folks so please feel free to reach out and thanks for stopping by!

 [link]: https://pkibenge.github.io/blog/why-diversity-in-tech-matters/
 [upei]: http://upei.ca